floppyfish14/roboTrader/README.md

 ## To run
 ```
-$ python3 access-api.py
+$ python3 main.py
-00:59	 Adding 40941.36 to 60Min array.
+00:59	 Adding 40941.36 to Moving Average array.
 ```
 Your output should be similar to this.
 Enjoy!

-After an hour, the computer will make a decision whether to buy or sell.
-This decision will be displayed for you to see along with the current MSA.
+After the time specified in main.py, the computer will make a decision whether to buy or sell.
+This decision will be displayed for you to see along with the current MSA and a portfolio value chart.